winglessraven/AMP-Discord-Bot/README.md

 # AMP Discord Bot Plugin

-A Discord bot plugin for [AMP by Cubecoders](https://cubecoders.com/AMP) that can be used to display the server status in a dynamically updating info panel along with the ability to manage the server directly from Discord (start / stop / restart / kill / update) via buttons and commands.
+A full featured Discord bot plugin for [AMP by Cubecoders](https://cubecoders.com/AMP) that can be used to display the server status in a dynamically updating info panel along with the ability to manage the server directly from Discord.
+* Use buttons or commands to start/stop/restart/kill/update/manage.
+* Send console commands directly from Discord to your server.
+* Send server output to a Discord channel.
+* Track playtime of players.
+* Assign permissions to a role so only select members can manage the server.

 **Submit any bug reports or feature requests [here](https://github.com/winglessraven/AMP-Discord-Bot/issues)**